Summary and Analysis of

 Summary of Stanza 1:

 In the first stanza of the Holy Thursday, the poet is describing the setting of the poem, but from an outsider’s point of view.
 The events of the poem took place on the Holy Thursday.
 It is the Thursday before Easter, hence the name.
 The poet says that on the Holy Thursday, the children of the orphanage were dressed up to march towards the church, to attract attention and gather charity.
-The innocent faces of children were clean and they were wearing bright colors as they marched in perfect order.
-Red, blue and green are also the main colors, which merge to form whole spectrum of other colors, so it can also mean that the children were dressed in all kinds of colors.
+The innocent faces of children were clean, and they were wearing bright colors as they marched in perfect order.
+Red, blue and green are also the main colors, which merge to form a whole spectrum of other colors, so it can also mean that the children were dressed in all kinds of colors.

 Now the first two lines of this poem might seem all happy and bright, but there is an undertone to it, an element of mock.
-As the poet is pointing out the attire of orphans, he is also directing reader’s mind towards the fact that these children are not always like this.
+As the poet is pointing out the attire of orphans, he is also directing the reader’s mind towards the fact that these children are not always like this.
 He is trying to make us realize that they are tidied up, especially for this march, to gain attention and charity.
 On normal days, beadles do not care for them much.

 In last two lines of stanza, poet tells us how the old beadles walk in front of the orphans, with wands as white as snow in their hands.
 It means that they are directing children along the road with sticks and as snow is cold; their authority is strict and cold.
 The children are moving as swiftly and in order towards the church as the river Thomas flows.
 The last line can also be directed towards the beadles, that they were stiff towards orphans outside, but as soon as they entered the church, became swift like a river.